gruffdavies/typingmind-voicefaster-extension/README.md

 ## Test Versions

 NB: Test versions are also visible publically and can be used to test versions of the extension.

+## Dev Versions

+The dev version of the extension and plugin code are in the extension and plugin folders respectively.
+They may not work unless the SEMVER version in the URI matches the version in the code (or even then).
+Check the code is the same as the version in the URI to be sure.